-Students' skills are assessed by coursework comprising of individual mini-projects, assignments, group and individual presentations and team projects.
+Students' knowledge, understanding and skills are assessed through a combination of individual coursework, group coursework, group and individual presentations, and team projects.

 15. Programme Structure (level of study, modules, credits and progression requirements)

 Structure is indicative for Part-time routes.